awslabs/pireporter/README.md

 If the snapshot start time and end time differs from the time you provided on command line, then make sure that the timezon of the host and the Aurora or RDS instance are same.

-Chech timezone on the host where you execute `pireporter`:
+Check timezone on the host where you execute `pireporter`:
 ```
 $ timedatectl | grep "Time zone"
        Time zone: Europe/Berlin (CET, +0100)